August 28, 2024 by Marko Dinic

 When medical workers use text messaging to exchange PHI without the necessary safeguards, there’s always a chance of a data breach and most definitely, a case of non-compliance.

-Imagine a scenario in which sensitive medical information about a patient is being exchanged between two specialists via mobile phones.
-If not managed properly, this information might stay on their mobile phones indefinitely, be permanently deleted or viewed by unauthorized persons.
+Imagine a scenario in which sensitive medical information about a patient is exchanged between two specialists via mobile phone.
+If not managed properly, this information might stay on their mobile phones indefinitely, be permanently deleted, or be viewed by unauthorized persons.
 All three scenarios would constitute a serious HIPAA violation.

 HIPAA Risk Assessment and Text Message Archiving